Yashica FR II

 Shutter speeds are fully automated with the Yashica FR 11.
 For normal shooting without flash the control dial is set to AUTO.
 Including AUTO, the dial has the following three settings.

 AUTO . . .
 For automatic shutter speed control.
-Auto exposure control with the FR 11 is aperture perferred: When you preset the number, the camera automatically selects the correct shutter speed.
+Auto exposure control with the FR 11 is aperture preferred: When you preset the number, the camera automatically selects the correct shutter speed.
 The speed the camera selects is indicated in the viewfinder by pointer index.

-flash synchronization . . .
+electronic flash icon flash synchronization . . .
 Set the dial to this setting to synchronize the camera for use in conjunction with an electronic flash unit.
 (See page 56.)

 (B) . . .
 The "B" (bulb) setting is used for exposures in excess of 1 sec.
 (See page 60.)